netmindms/ednio/README.md

 Thread safe and Thread Local Storage
 ------------------------------------
-Most of ednio API are not thread-safe.(except sendMsg, postMsg) It is intenional in designe concept.
+Most of ednio API are not thread-safe.(except sendMsg and postMsg) It is intenional in designe concept.
 I believe the best solution for thread sychronization problem is not making the situation which synchronization is needed. ednio prefers single-thread, multi-instance model.
 EdEvent classes(EdSocket, EdTimer, EdPipe) refer context object stored in thread local storage to determine to run on which task.
 Therefore, If you opened an event object on A EdTask, callback will be on A EdTask.
-Also, you cannot refer event object on other task.
+Also, it is not a good choice to refer event object directly on other task.
 If you need the situation, use IPC functions.

 ToDo